shubhaamgupta11/repo-monitor/README.md

 This [GitHub Action](https://github.com/marketplace/actions/repo-monitor) empowers open-source maintainers by:

-- Tracking new issues and pull requests in real-time.
+- Tracking new issues and pull requests.
 - Sending auto-generated notifications to **Slack** or **Discord**.
 - Customizing Slack notifications with the ability to ping specific users or groups.
 - Allowing Slack notifications to be sent to designated channels.

-With **Repo Activity Monitor**, you can stay on top of your repositories' activities, streamline communication, and ensure no critical issues or pull requests fall through the cracks.
+With **Repo Activity Monitor**, you can stay on top of your repositories activities, streamline communication, and ensure no critical issues or pull requests fall through the cracks.

 ## Usage